photoangell/provejs-jquery/README.md

 });
 ```

+- `debug`
+	- Type: bool
+	- Required: false,
+	- Default: false,
-- `debug` - optional (bool) will print out some debug info in the developer console.
+	- Description: will print out some debug info in the developer console.
 Debug defaults to false.
-- `enabled` - optional (booleanator) defaults to true.
+- `enabled`
+	- Type: booleanator,
+	- Requied: false,
+	- Default: true,
+	- Descrption: will enable the field for validation.
+A value of ':visible' will only validate the input if the input if visible.
 A [booleanator](#booleanator) is something (bool, selector, sudo-selector, function) that evaluates to either true or false.
 So for example, you specify enabled: ':visible' and the field config will be enabled when the input is visible.
 Or perhaps, enable validation when the input is not empty by setting enabled to ':filled'.
 - `selector` - optional (string) defaults to '[name="field"]'.
 There are rare cases in which you want to validate a non-input for which you can specify a selector.
 - `trigger` optional (string) defaults to 'change keyup click blur'.
 You change when live validation happens by changing the trigger value.
 - `stateful` - optional (bool) defaults to true.
 Prove is a stateful validator.
 You can disable stateful validation by setting stateful to false.
 Prove hashes the input value to determine if the input value has changed since last validation.
 Prove does this stateful validation with keeping a DOM reference to any inputs.